 - Logging → Settings for the logfile.

-- Controller → Everything about the controller.
+- Controller → Everything about the AMX NetLinx.

-- SIP → Session Initiation Protocol used for phone calls (currently not implemented)
+- SIP → Session Initiation Protocol used for phone calls.

 - View → Some settings about visual effects.

 - Sound → Some sound settings.

 Logging

 The logging is meant to be enabled in case of problems.
 For example if you find a situation where the program crashes.
 In such a case logging can help the developers to find the course for the crash.